ybertot/one_num_type/README.md

  - Computation, as provided by the concept of reduction in type theory, is only available for the types of numbers that are easily defined as inductive types.
-However, the type of real numbers does not belong to that collection, and is less straight forward to give a meaning to the sentence "compute a formula".
+However, the type of real numbers does not belong to that collection, and it is less straight forward to give a meaning to the sentence "compute a formula".
 For instance, what is the meaning of computing *PI + 1*?
 The value *4.14* might be what the user expects, but it is an incorrect answer.

 # A predicate for each type of number

-In higher-order logic proof assistants, like Isabelle/HOL or HOL, inductive type are defined by first exhibiting an inductive subset of the working universe.
-This reminds us that any inductive type can actually be described as an inductive predicate, as long as we have an ambient type in which to work.
-To teach mathematics, it is probably enough to work with the type of real numbers as the ambient type.

-So we propose to design a new library, staying at the level of elementary facts, where different types of numbers are actually viewed as subsets of the type of real numbers.
-Three aspects can then be
+We propose to design a new library, staying at the level of elementary facts, where different types of numbers are actually viewed as subsets of the type of real numbers.
+Several methods can be used to define these subsets, either using inductive predicates, or using the image of the functions injecting natural numbers and integers in the real numbers.
+In file `R_subsets.v` we show an implementation using inductive predicates.
+In file `R_nat_ind.v`, we show an implementation using images of injections.
+The file `binomial/binomial_exp.v` also contains experiments based on inductive types, but this file is destined to be decomposed in several smaller files.
-studied:

- - Should the set description rely on an inductive definition that mirrors the construction of the represented datatype?
-It would then be necessary that the set is stable by the usual operations.
-   At this point, we already see that subtraction should receive a specific treatment, because the set of natural numbers is not stable by subtraction, but most theorems about natural number substraction are still valid, because they have a premise stating that the arguments should be ordered adequately.
-This approach is used in file binomial/binomial_exp.v

- - An alternative approach is to simply state that the set corresponding to a given type of numbers is the image of that type by the natural injection of this type to the type of real numbers.
-   This approach is used in file R_nat_ind.v.
-In that case, the stability properties can still be recovered.

-In any case, operations that involved the reciprocal functions of addition and multiplication need to be treated in an ad hoc way. natural number subtraction, as it is treated in Type Theory, needs to be hidden as much as possible, because it is wrong in a more dramatic way than division: it returns a value which is not the one everybody agrees on.
-Subtraction of a large number from a small number, when treated as a real number operation, is faithful to a mathematician or a student's intuition.
+Once the subsets corresponding to natural numbers and integers are defined, one should also include tools to facilitate proofs that some real numbers do belong in the subsets.
+A first stage is to recover the facilities that were automatically provided by typing: since addition, multiplication, were automatically given as operations within the types nat and Z, we now have to express stability laws.
+Here, we see that subtraction and division must be treated in an ad-hoc way: the subtraction of two natural numbers is an integer, the division of two natural numbers or integers is a rational number (at early stage of this library's development, the subset of rational numbers has not been described yet).

+Then, theorems should also be provided to express under what conditions the subtraction of two numbers is a natural number, and this comes with the notion of order.
+Here we can exploit the existing order between real numbers and all the monotonicity properties that basic operations enjoy with respect to this order.

+Similarly, one should study under what conditions the division of two integers is a rational numbers.
+This brings about the notion of divisibility.

+Thanks to this approach, the subtraction between two numbers is always written as a subtraction between real numbers, and the meaning of this operation is always "natural" to the eye of mathematicians and students.
+Whether the result is a natural number can be explained and reasoned about.
+By comparison, if one had been using subtraction between natural numbers, reasoning on the fact that the result is a natural number is really possible (it is a natural number by force due to typing) and what needs to be reasoned about is whether the result is the expected value.

 # Defining functions on integers and natural numbers